Who We Are

 Supporting student and faculty learning, The Scott Memorial Library has one of the region's best collections of life sciences publications — with more than 220,000 books and bound print journals, and over 6,000 electronic journal subscriptions.

-Public and private funding of Thomas Jefferson University research exceeds $88 million annually, with more than 1,500 active research studies.
+Public and private funding of University research is nearly $110 million annually, with more than 1,500 active research studies.

-Today, Thomas Jefferson University, along with its clinical partner Jefferson University Hospitals, annually treats more than 46,000 inpatients and 1,000,000 outpatients.
+Today, Jefferson, along with its clinical partner Jefferson University Hospitals, annually treats nearly 43,000 inpatients and 1.3 million outpatients.